Spudos/PP4/README.md

 ### Colors

-The colour scheme was chosen to provide a good contrast for accesibility whilst also being quite subtle.
-The black for the header and social footer was given a transparancy of 90% to make it less harsh.
+The color scheme was chosen to provide a good contrast for accessibility whilst also being quite subtle.
+The black for the header and social footer was given a transparency of 90% to make it less harsh.

 The images were then created with a blue gradient/orange theme to add more color and interest to the site.